gbenroscience/ParserNG/README.md

     // High-throughput vectorized execution
     evaluator.applyBulk(inputs, outputVector);

+   // Use evaluator.applyBulkParallel(inputs, outputVector); to automatically process using all your cores

-    // Result is now stored in outputVector, processed in parallel chunks }
+    // Result is now stored in outputVector
+}

 ```